Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Relating errors to Hilbert-Schmidt distance

 where $\mathcal{D}_{\mathrm{HS}}^2 \left(\cdot, \cdot \right)$ is the squared HS distance between the operators:

 Thus we find that the squared difference in the two estimates of the observable is upper-bounded by the squared HS distance between their associated density operators.

-We now aim to derive a similar relationship for the time- and site- averaged expectation value of an observable.
+Next, we derive a similar relationship for the time- and site- averaged expectation value of an observable.
 We assume that $\mathcal{A}^{(j,k)}$ is a two-spin observable acting non-trivially only on sites $j$ and $k$ and is identical on all pairs of sites, i.e. its operator representation is identical $\forall j, k$, which we denote by $\mathcal{A}^{(2)}$.
 The time- and site- averaged expectation value of the observable is given by

 where

 denotes the time-average over a time interval from $0$ to $T$.